The-AI-Alliance/open-trusted-data-initiative/docs/our-processing.markdown

   * License verification (where feasible, detect data known to be covered by a different, incompatible license)
   * Other consistency and quality improvements

-The transformations to create **Structured** datasets may include one or more of the following:
+The transformations to create **Structured** datasets are TBD, but may include one or more of the following:

 * Tokenization
 * Conversion to JSON or YAML